Skip to content

 Output Details

 There are two grammars for email addresses.
 There is a fairly complete grammar to find email addresses matching the spec (which is very broad).
-Any of these complete email addresses (e.g. foo"[email protected]) will be sent as output to in email_addresses_complete key.
+Any of these complete email addresses (e.g. foo"[email protected]) will be sent as output in the email_addresses_complete key.

 Email addresses in the simple form we are familiar with (e.g. [email protected]) will be sent as output in the email_addresses key.